shuttle-hq/shuttle-examples/axum/oauth2/README.md

 GOOGLE_OAUTH_CLIENT_SECRET = "your-client-secret"
 ```

-Use `cargo shuttle run` and visit `http://localhost:8000` once the app is running, then try it out!
+Use `shuttle run` and visit `http://localhost:8000` once the app is running, then try it out!